Battle of Athens (1946): Background

 There were several beer joints and honky-tonks around Athens; we were pretty wild; we started having trouble with the law enforcement at that time because they started making a habit of picking up GIs and fining them heavily for most anything—they were kind of making a racket out of it.
 After long hard years of service—most of us were hard-core veterans of World War II—we were used to drinking our liquor and our beer without being molested.
 When these things happened, the GIs got madder—the more GIs they arrested, the more they beat up, the madder we got ...

-The members of the GI Non-Partisan League were very careful to make their list of candidates match the electoral demographics of the county, choosing three Republicans and two Democrats.
-A respected and decorated veteran of the North African campaign, Knox Henry, stood as candidate for sheriff in opposition to Cantrell.
+GI Non-Partisan League members were careful to ensure their list of candidates matched the county's electoral demographics, choosing three Republicans and two Democrats.
+A respected and decorated veteran of the North African campaign, Knox Henry, ran against Cantrell.

-Large contributions made by local businessmen to the GIs' campaign ensured that it was well-funded, although many of McMinn County's citizens believed the machine would rig the election.
+Large contributions from local businesspeople well funded the GIs' campaign, although many of McMinn County's citizens believed the election would still be rigged.
 The veterans capitalized on this belief with the slogan "Your Vote Will Be Counted As Cast".

-Well aware of the methods of Sheriff Mansfield and his associates, the League organized a counterpoise.
-A "fightin' bunch" was organized by Bill White "to keep the thugs from beating up GIs and keep them from taking the election."
+Well aware of Sheriff Mansfield and his associates' methods, a "fightin' bunch" was organized by White "to keep the thugs from beating up GIs and keep them from taking the election."
 White created his organization carefully; he later recalled: "I got out and started organizing with a bunch of GIs.
 Well spirits—I learned that you get the poor boys out of poor families, and the ones that was frontline warriors that's done fighting and didn't care to bust a cap on you.
 I learned to do that.
 So that's what I picked.
 I had thirty men and ...
 I took what mustering out pay I got and bought pistols.
 And some of them had pistols.
 I had thirty men organized".
-Sheriff Mansfield also organized for the upcoming election, hiring 200 deputies, most from neighboring counties, some from out of state, at $50 a day.
+As a part of the election, Sheriff Mansfield hired more than 200 deputies, most from neighboring counties and some from out of state, for $50 a day.